 Raft down the Zanskar and Indus, take a mountain bike trip up to the Khardung La, trek the Markha Valley, climb any one of the hundreds of peaks of the East Karakoram mountain range and spend time in the ancient monasteries which are priceless repositories of Tibetan Buddhist knowledge and wisdom.

-And when you come once, we hope you will come back again and again.
+And when you come once, we hope you will keep coming back for more.

 While runners train for their races, family members and friends have the opportunity to explore the area around Leh and participate in a variety of activities including rafting, trekking, mountain biking and cultural sightseeing.